Level Two - Lesson 15

 Identifying Information

-With any card manipulation error, there are two key components about how you handle the situation.
+With any Card Manipulation Error, there are two key components to how you handle the situation.

 The first is determining which cards a player incorrectly manipulated.
 Manipulation, in this case, can refer to a variety of things